shaheenahmedc/ED_Projects/README.md

 ED_Proposal_Viz - Visualisation of proposed projects

-ED_Intermittent_Demand - All notebooks for intermittent demand research project
+ED_Intermittent_Demand - All files and notebooks for intermittent demand research project (currently trying to move to folder)